nextpyp/pyp/docs/install/enable-remote-access.rst

 You should be able to visit your website at the URL https://myserver.myorganization.org, where ``myserver.myorganization.org`` is the domain name you used in ``$PYP_DOMAIN``.

+If not, there are a few useful places to look for debugging information.
+See :doc:`troubleshooting<./troubleshooting>` for more details.

 .. note::